Robeco QI Dynamic High Yield IH EUR

 The investment strategy of the fund aims to outperform its 100% exposure to high yield corporates by taking active beta positions based on Robeco's quantitative market timing model.
 These active positions are set to always meet the predefined guidelines.
 As the investment exposure of the fund is obtained to a material degree through derivatives, it is important to manage counterparty risk.
 Therefore the credit quality of the counterparties is monitored and collateral is exchanged on a daily basis to reflect market movements in the value of the instruments.
 The predefined guidelines also restrict the leverage exposure of derivatives on a fund level and the currency exposure as described in the prospectus.

-Based on transaction prices, the fund's return was 0.97%.
-The fund's gross return outperformed the high yield cash bond market index by 0.36%.
-The largest positive contribution was due to the overweight credit beta position, while a smaller positive contribution came from the duration underweight in Germany.
-The region allocation contributed neutrally.
-The combined return of investing in CDS indices and government bonds slightly outperformed high yield cash bonds and thus contributed positively.
+Based on transaction prices, the fund's return was -0.43%.
+The fund's gross return underperformed the high yield cash bond market index by -0.47%.
+The overweight credit beta position detracted, while the region allocation contributed neutrally.
+The underweight duration position contributed positively due to the underweight in the US.
+The combined return of investing in CDS indices and government bonds underperformed high yield cash bonds and was the main detractor this month.
 In the long run, we do not expect structural return differences between CDS indices and bonds.

 Expectation of fund manager

 The positions of the fund are fully determined by the outcomes of our proprietary models.
-At the end of the month, the fund had an overweight credit beta position, driven by positive valuation, momentum and season variables.
-The region allocation had an overweight position in Europe and an underweight position in the US, based on relative valuation.
-The fund had no active duration positions.
+At the end of the month, the fund had an overweight credit beta position, driven by the positive momentum and valuation variables.
+The region allocation had an overweight position in Europe and an underweight position in the US, based on the relative valuation.
+The fund had underweight duration positions in Germany and the US.

 A provision for exchange rate fluctuation when representations are made in foreign currencies (i.e. Any representations made which are not denominated in HKD/ USD/ EUR) may expose investors to exchange rate fluctuations.